-Rich obtained his undergraduate degree from the University of Washington in Seattle, and his law degree from the University of British Columbia in Vancouver.
-Rich is an active member of the Law Society of British Columbia, the State Bar of California, and the Washington State Bar Association.
+Richard obtained his undergraduate degree from the University of Washington in Seattle, and his law degree from the University of British Columbia in Vancouver.
+Richard is an active member of the Law Society of British Columbia, the State Bar of California, and the Washington State Bar Association.

-Click here to see some of Rich’s noteworthy reported cases
+Click here to see some of Richard’s noteworthy reported cases